This sweet bbq sauce recipe is equally tangy and the slightest bit spicy. Make a batch today in just 20 minutes with

 There are many different varieties of barbecue sauce, and I prefer certain types for different applications.
 As far as I’m concerned, there is no one right or wrong way.

-The brand we used growing up was Open Pit BBQ Sauce, and I still use it.
-But it bugs me that the first ingredient is high fructose corn syrup.
-This is why I decided to attempt my own version, and I couldn’t believe how easy it was.
+However, it bugged me that the first ingredient of my favorite brand was high fructose corn syrup, so I decided to attempt my own version.
+It came out wonderful, and I couldn’t believe how easy it was!